skhan59/skhan59.github.io/index.md

 I am a highly motivated student on the Cybersecurity track at Loyola University Chicago's Department of Computer Science .
 Through my studies and experiences, I've become passionate about using my knowledge and skillset in technology to solve social, legal, and ethical issues in industries such as Cybersecurity, Human-Computer Interaction, Healthcare, and Start-Ups.

 Currently, I am privileged to be working as a Research Assist and under Dr. Chan-Tin of Loyola University Chicago's Department of Computer Science.
 We are researching internet anonymity, and the fallbacks of 'DNS over HTTPS.'
 I’ve also held positions as a Summer Extern at AT&T, a Technology Fellow at Nu School, and a Technology Assistant at Loyola University Chicago's School of Law.
+More detailed explanations of my work history can be found on my LinkedIn profile linked below.

 <p align="center">